LogoPixi’VN

 Use transitions

-To make the visual novel more dynamic, you can use transitions between images.
-You can find more information on how to use transitions in the documentation (Use transitions in ink).
+To make the visual novel more dynamic, you can use transitions to show images.
+You can find more information about using transitions here.

 This is the example: